Lightnet/baregunjsui/docs/guide.md

 # Information:
  You need some basics understand of javascript.
 As well some understand of node graph like trees and keys id tree nodes.

+ The project give some simple examples.
+Private message and chat to make thing easy to learn.

 # Install:
  To insntall and run a simple server and run client browser peer to peer with database.
 You need to install [nodejs](https://nodejs.org).
 Once install download the project by git clone command.